moggieuk/Happy-Hare/README.md

 </details>

 ### 3. Tool-to-Gate (TTG) mapping
-When changing a tool with the `Tx` command the ERCF will by default select the filament at the gate (spool) of the same number.
+When changing a tool with the `Tx` command the MMU will by default select the filament at the gate (spool) of the same number.
 The mapping built into this *Happy Hare* driver allows you to modify that.

 <details>
 <summary><sub>⭕ Click to read more about Tool-to-Gate mapping...</sub></summary>